sebastianmarkow/dotfiles/README.md

         go        to install go tools
         all       for all of the above

+**Notice:**
-**Warning:** Please backup any current dotfiles in your users home directory before running any `make` target.
-Files will be overwritten.
+Existing dotfiles will not be overwritten.
+Files won't be linked if there's already a corresponding `.file` in your home directory.